 It’s important for the line to come from another character because I (my character) am not in the emotional state to be funny?
 It would feel forced if, in the middle of my suffering, I popped up and said something funny.
 However, the limo driver is NOT in my emotional state.
 He’s not suffering so it makes perfect sense for him to be able to say something funny.
 Scott was NOT in my emotional state so it makes perfect sense for him to say something funny.
 Give the funny lines to your other characters.

 Do you have a serious story in which someone else (another character) says something humorous?
-Please feel free to share the line or two here so we can see how you did it.
+Please feel free to share that line here.

-Please share this message with anyone you feel can use it to better connect with is or her audience.
+Please share this message with anyone you feel can use it to better connect with his or her audience.
 Thank you!

 My 2 FREE Programs that Can Change your Public Speaking Future and Fortune